 External.
 The internal index is for all pages in the CMS, published, scheduled and save.
 The external index only contains the published public-facing pages.
 One common issue with the search is that the index might get outdated.
 You can force Umbraco to re-index your website and update the index in the CMS.
 Log into your Umbraco backend as an admin and go to the 'Developer' section.
 Click the 'Examine Management' tab:

 Under the Indexes section, you should see a list of Indexes that have been set up on your site.
 If you click on any of the indexes, you should see a

 Rebuild index button.
 Clicking on this button will generate that indexes 💥

 How Are Umbraco Indexes Defined?

 If you are wondering how these indexes magically appear on your website, then you can take a look in your

-In here you will see two files called, 'ExamineIndex.config' and 'ExamineSettings.config'.
-If you look at both files, you should be able to see where the indexes are defined.
+ExamineSettings.config.
+If you look at both files, you should be able to see all the configs that define the indexes.

 Custom Umbraco Indexes

 Sometimes the default indexes are not quite right for your needs.
 Maybe you need to lock down an index by only exposing certain Umbraco document types, or maybe you want to create a search based restricted to a certain language that your site supports.
 The good news is, you can create a custom one!